difference between elastic and inelastic collision

 In conclusion, collisions can either be elastic or inelastic.
 The difference between the two types of collisions lies in the conservation of kinetic energy and the force exerted during the collision.
 Understanding the differences between elastic and inelastic collisions is crucial in the study of physics and is essential in various industries, such as transportation and sports.

-See also difference between smart tv and android tv
+See also difference between compounds and molecules

 Table difference between elastic and inelastic collision